Ynn/selfstar/intro-runtime.md

 Our execution platform is based on OSGi.
 More precisely, it is a customized version of a popular OSGi implementation called [Felix]({#link_felix#}) with a set of specific artefacts automatically deployed.

-The purpose of this page is to provide a quick introduction to OSGi and Felix.
-Specifically, it teaches you to :
+The purpose of this page is to provide a quick introduction to OSGi/Felix.
+Specifically, it teaches you to:

 + start and stop the Felix framework.
 + deploy, install and start applications.